 Has Hones Lawyers had success with compulsory acquisition matters historically?

-Our specialist lawyers have been successful in negotiating a number of compulsory acquisition matters before they went to litigation.
+Our specialist lawyers have been successful in negotiating a number of compulsory acquisition of land matters in NSW before they went to litigation.
 For matters that proceed to the Land & Environment Court, we pride ourselves on achieving the best outcomes for our clients with an over 90% success rate.

 Which lawyers will I be speaking with at Hones regarding compulsory acquisition?